 Understanding the tests and how they are used for chlamydia is important.
-If you are having symptoms or been informed by a sexual partner that they have chlamydia you are probably wondering what the test are, how they are performed, and how the results are used.
-You don’t have to worry, the test are painless.
+If you are having symptoms or been informed by a sexual partner that they have chlamydia you are probably wondering what the test is, how they are performed, and how the results are used.
+You don’t have to worry, the test is painless.

 What are the tests used?

 - direct fluorescent antibody stain –detects chlamydia antigens

 - DNA probe –less sensitive than NAAT, but shows chlamydia DNA

 - NAAT-this is the most popular way to test and shows the amplification of DNA present in chlamydia